The Ultimate K-Swap Installation Guide

 Because of this, you will need specific K-Swap driveshafts.
 A few options are on the market, but we generally go towards Hasport for these.

-They make specific Honda Civic Ek K-Swap driveshafts to bolt in and fit into the gearbox and hub with the correct splines and length, making this step hassle-free.
+They make specific Honda Civic EK K-Swap driveshafts that bolt in and fit the gearbox and hub with the correct splines and length, making this step hassle-free.

-If you use something other than a Honda Civic EK as your chassis, then Hasport also manufactures several variations of Honda K-Swap driveshafts.
+If you use a chassis other than a Honda Civic EK, Hasport also manufactures several variations of Honda K-Swap driveshafts.

 Check out their catalogue to see if they have the correct swap driveshafts for you.

-If you want to save a bit of money, there is also an option of using K-Series driveshafts with B-Series outer CV joints for Civic EK, but if you're going down this route, it would be worth researching to find out exactly what would fit your chassis.
+If you want to save a bit of money, you can also use K-Series driveshafts with B-Series outer CV joints for Civic EK, but if you're going down this route, it's worth researching exactly what will fit your chassis.

 Clutch Line

-The OEM clutch line in a Honda Civic EK/EG or Integra DC2 was designed for a D/Bseries, so the line does not fit a K-series slave cylinder.
+The OEM clutch line for a Honda Civic EK/EG or Integra DC2 was designed for a D/B-Series Slave Cylinder, so it does not fit a K-series slave cylinder.

-Because of this, you will need to consider upgrading your clutch line to a K-Swap line.
-These lines have the correct thread at the master cylinder and slave cylinder and are slightly longer to fit perfectly into a K-Swap.
+Because of this, you will need to consider upgrading to a specific K-Swap clutch line.
+These lines have the correct threads at the master and slave cylinders and are slightly longer to fit perfectly into a K-Swap.

-Also, over time, the stock clutch line can become perished, so it would be worth upgrading to a braided stainless steel option.
+Also, over time, the stock clutch line can become perished, so it would be worth upgrading to a braided stainless-steel line.

-The two leading brands that manufacture K-Swap clutch lines would be Hybrid Racing and K-Tuned, so it would be down to your preference on which one you choose.
+The two leading brands that manufacture K-Swap clutch lines are Hybrid Racing and K-Tuned, so it comes down to your preference.

 Alternatively, suppose you are K-Swapping into another chassis.

-You may have to manufacture a custom clutch line, but we can assist with that as we work closely with Hel Performance, who can create any custom length, thread, and colour you want.
+You may need to manufacture a custom clutch line, but we can assist with that, as we work closely with Hel Performance, which can create any custom length, thread, and colour you want.

 Throttle Cable

-The factory Honda throttle cables are now becoming worn and stretched over time, so it's worth upgrading to a new option.
+The factory Honda throttle cables are now worn and stretched over time, which isn't surprising given they're 30 years old, so it's worth upgrading to a new option.

-Hybrid Racing manufactures a perfect-length K-Swap cable for a perfect fit and to reduce slack in your throttle pedal.
+Hybrid Racing manufactures a perfect-length K-Swap cable for a perfect fit and reduced slack at your throttle pedal.

-Their throttle cable connects directly to your throttle body and pedal and even has a handy clip for holding it to the bulkhead.
+The Hybrid Racing throttle cable connects directly to your throttle body and pedal, and even includes a handy clip for attaching it to the bulkhead, which just rotates 90 degrees to lock in place!

 K-Swap Exhaust Manifold

-Now that you have sorted out how to mount the engine and the transmission setup, the exhaust manifold is the next thing to look at.
+Now that you have sorted out how to mount the engine and the transmission, the exhaust manifold is next.

-The stock K-Series exhaust manifold will not fit due to now using a different subframe, so for clearance reasons, you will need to look at an aftermarket option such as Tegiwa, K-Tuned or Skunk2.
+The stock K-Series exhaust manifold will not fit due to the different subframe, so, for clearance reasons, you will need to look at an aftermarket option such as Tegiwa, K-Tuned, or Skunk2.

-All three of these brands make specific K-Swap exhaust manifolds that will fit without having to notch your subframe and will bolt directly to your existing catalytic convertor.
+All three of these brands manufacture specific K-Swap exhaust manifolds that fit without notching your subframe and bolt directly to your existing catalytic converter.

 If you aim for the most power possible, then the K-Tuned big tube manifold would be the way to go, as it features a large 3" exit, currently the most oversized bore on the market.

-A 3" exit manifold, matched with a 3" exhaust, will be the highest possible flow you can achieve out of the box without getting a custom exhaust and manifold made.
+A 3" exit manifold, matched with a 3" exhaust, will deliver the highest possible flow out of the box without getting a custom exhaust and manifold made.

 K-Swap Air Intake

-Due to the B/D Series engines found in the 90's era Hondas having the throttle body at the back of the engine bay and the K-Series towards the front, you cannot use your existing air intake.
+Due to the B/D Series engines found in the '90s-era Hondas having the throttle body at the back of the engine bay, and the K-Series engines at the front, you cannot use your existing air intake.

-Because of this, a few companies have designed air intake systems specifically for the K-Swap Honda chassis.
+Because of this engine rotation, a few companies have designed air intake systems specifically for the K-Swap Honda chassis.

 As we know from tuning over the years, the colder the air going into the engine, the more power you will make.